-Additionally, these basic habits also ensure that things that have been awaiting funding, or time, or focus and energy, can quickly fall down into the abyss of endless deferment, as what is now takes precedence.
-If we’ve been barely keeping afloat for a long time, the predominance of scarcity and lack consciousness maintains itself, regardless of what we start earning.
+Additionally, these basic habits also ensure that things that have been awaiting funding, or time, or focus and energy, can quickly fall down into the abyss of endless deferment, as what is now invariably takes precedence.
+If we’ve been struggling at merely staying afloat for a long time, the predominance of scarcity and lack consciousness maintains itself, regardless of what we start earning.
 Thus, if you go from nearly zero, to even hundreds, or thousands of dollars per day or week, your established practices with finances will dictate how you treat this income.
 If you’ve been wanting forever to save up for something, simply because you haven’t been in the practice of already doing so, you’re not instantly going to switch into that philosophy and start saving, now.
-Furthermore, your unconscious money habits can and will potentially sabotage any forward progress because you’re mind and body are hard-wired to being what you were before.
+Furthermore, your unconscious money habits can and will potentially sabotage any forward progress because your mind and body are hardwired to being what you were before.

 We do this in all areas of our lives.
 Most obviously, in relationships.
 Whether we’re mostly alone, or mostly coupling, there are things that’ll get missed, ignored, delayed, forgotten, and relegated to the dusty shelves in our hearts and minds, because what is in front of us takes up more than enough of our mental and spiritual resources.
 Unfortunately, we all know that these things cannot forever be ignored, because inevitably, they’ll explode into our reality in one way or another — because our default, universal purpose, is always growth and expansion.